truth-josstice/dev1001_assignment2/CLASSES_AND_FUNCTIONS.md

 # Class and Function Usage

+For more detailed docstrings please check the .py files in the '/src/' folder.

 ## Main Gameplay Loop

 - ```mainloop()``` - Core game loop managing all gameplay flows and error handling.